Qalander/bitcoin-all-addresses/README.md

 # bitcoin-all-addresses
-i will not spare the time. give up.

 lists of unique addresses from blockchair output dumps

 thank you, blockchair team!

 files (4210 files):

-blockchair_bitcoin_outputs_20090103.tsv.gz to blockchair_bitcoin_outputs_20200718.tsv.gz
+from 20090103 to 20200718

+checksum of dump files from blockchair is available.

+addresses total: ?

-total number of unique addresses: ?
+unique addresses total: ?

+unique addresses 1*:

+unique addresses 3*:

+unique addresses *-*:

 general methodology: